netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 # Troubleshoot Agent-Cloud connectivity issues

-This page will guide you through on how to troubleshoot occurrences where the Agent is showing as offline after claiming.
+Learn how to troubleshoot the Netdata Agent showing as offline after claiming, so you can connect the Agent to Netdata Cloud.

 When you are claiming a node, you might not be able to immediately see it online in Netdata Cloud.
 This could be due to an error in the claiming process or a temporary outage of some services.